 If you suspect that your account has been breached, check the IP address activity from your Coinbase accounts security settings menu.
 If any devices have logged onto your account that you don't recognize, contact Coinbase Customer Service immediately.

 Always take extra steps to keep your exchange accounts secure when you use Coinbase or any other exchange.

-A hardware wallet is the most secure way of keeping your cryptocurrency safe - try your best to hold your private keys.
+A hardware wallet is the most secure way of keeping your bitcoin and other cryptocurrencies safe - try your best to hold your private keys.
 That being said, to date, Coinbase nor Coinbase Pro, have encountered any security breaches so, for all intents and purposes, Coinbase is as safe a platform as any on the market to buy, sell, and trade cryptocurrency.